Governor Wolf Announces More Than $48 Million in New Investments to Attract Businesses and Create Jobs Across the Commonwealth

 Economic Development Company Finance Corporation was approved for a $3,352,020 grant and a $5,028,030 loan to assist with the development of the McGinness Innovation Park located in Columbia Borough.

-For more information about the Commonwealth Financing Authority and the Department of Community and Economic Development (DCED), visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Commonwealth Financing Authority and the Department of Community and Economic Development (DCED), visit the DCED website and be sure to stay up-to-date with all of DCED’s agency news on Facebook, Twitter, and LinkedIn.